 VOICES WITHIN

-Originally launched in July 2025 with support from the #MusikerZukunft Stipendium by the Deutsche Orchesterstiftung, the program premiered in venues across Germany, including Piano Salon Christophori and Palais Lichtenau.
-The concerts were met with enthusiastic response, from both audiences and fellow musicians, which affirmed that Voices Within was not just a standalone event, but the beginning of an ongoing artistic and research journey.
+Originally launched in July 2025 with support from the #MusikerZukunft Stipendium by the Deutsche Orchesterstiftung, Voices Within premiered in venues across Germany and later throughout Europe.
+The concerts were met with enthusiastic responses from audiences and fellow musicians alike, affirming that this project is not simply a standalone event, but an essential part of my evolving artistic journey.

 Michaela Catranis